scrapy/scrapy/docs/topics/settings.rst

 Default: ``'scrapy.pqueues.ScrapyDelayedRequestsPriorityQueue'``

 Type of priority queue used by the scheduler for delayed requests.
-The default class is a sublcass of the ``scrapy.pqueues.ScrapyPriorityQueue``, so the chosen class must have the same API required for the priority queue setting :setting:`SCHEDULER_PRIORITY_QUEUE`.
+The default class is a sublcass of the :class:`scrapy.pqueues.ScrapyPriorityQueue`, so the chosen class must have the same API required for the priority queue setting :setting:`SCHEDULER_PRIORITY_QUEUE`.

 .. setting:: SCRAPER_SLOT_MAX_ACTIVE_SIZE